-Faxing information in a letter is another common method of communicating with a member of Congress.
+Faxing information is another common method of communicating with members of Congress.
 A fax receives the same attention as a letter sent by mail.
 Include your name and return address and ensure that both are legible.
 You should receive a written response from the member in the mail.

 Today, many members of Congress encourage their constituents to correspond by email.
 Although a member occasionally responds via email, more often you will receive an automatic acknowledgement that your message has been received, and then a written response in the mail that addresses the substance of your issue.
 Email correspondence should address the member as Representative or Senator, and should include your name and address; be sure to type them accurately.

 Many members use an online form for email instead of an actual email address.
 The form is a page on the member’s website that can be filled out and submitted electronically.
 The form enables the member to capture your name, address, and the subject of your message in a database for future correspondence.
-Often forms are reliant upon your zip code, and if you don’t reside in a member’s district or state, you may not be able to submit a message to that member.
-This parameter is in place to limit email to constituents only.
+Often these forms rely on your zip code, and if you don’t reside in a member’s district or state, you may not be able to submit a message to that member – limiting email to constituents only.